Mason Henry Gang: Mason and Henry become outlaws

-In April 1865, the Mason Henry Gang attacked Firebaugh's Ferry.
+In April 1865, the Mason-Henry Gang attacked Firebaugh's Ferry.
 When word of the attack arrived at San Juan Bautista, Captain Jimeno, of the Native Cavalry, in command of Camp Low, again sent out Lieutenant Lafferty with a detachment of five men to intercept the gang hoping to head them off at Panoche Pass on the western side of the Diablo Range.
-They encountered Mason the next morning.
-Mason spurred his horse in an attempt to escape, but Lafferty fired a single bullet that both wounded Mason in the hip and wounded his horse.
+The next morning, they encountered Mason.
+As Mason spurred his horse to escape, Lafferty fired a single bullet that wounded both Mason in the hip and his horse.
 Although the soldiers captured the outlaw's horse, somehow Mason managed to elude them.
-At six that evening, Lafferty and his troopers returned to Camp Low with the horse.
+At 6:00pm, Lafferty and his troopers returned to Camp Low with the horse.

 Breakup of the gang, death of Henry

 Although the Civil War was over, the gang was still under pressure in Central California, so they moved into Southern California and split up.
 In July 1865 Mason and another gang member, Hawkins, pulled guns on Kern River rancher Philo Jewett, who had fed them dinner.
-The rancher ran, but his cook John Johnson was stabbed and shot to death.
+The rancher ran, but his cook, John Johnson, was stabbed and shot to death.
 Hawkins was later captured and hanged on the testimony of Jewett, but Mason was still at large.

 Henry with his gang first moved to the area of upper Lytle Creek and San Sevaine Flats in the eastern San Gabriel Mountains, rustling and committing robbery and murder.
 In September of that year, he and his associates were camped out south of San Bernardino and sent John Rogers to town to obtain provisions.
 While there, Rogers started drinking.
 Once drunk, he started boasting about his outlaw connections.
 Locals of Union sympathies took note, and Rogers soon found himself in the company of San Bernardino County Sheriff Benjamin Franklin Mathews and his posse, leading them to the outlaw camp.
 After traveling about twenty-five miles, they located Henry camped at San Jacinto Canyon.
 At sunrise on September 14, the posse approached cautiously when Henry was awakened.
 He roused himself to fire three shots, striking one posse member in the foot.
 Henry died in a hail of gunfire, sustaining 57 wounds.
 His corpse was taken back to town, photographed and displayed in the fashion later typical of the Wild West.
 Rogers was sent to prison for five years.